IBM/heart-library/docs/source/attack_cards/projected_gradient_descent.rst

     .. grid-item-card::  Compatibility considerations

-        - **Task:** Object detection and classification models.
+        - **Task:** Object detection or classification
-        - **Modality:** HEART currently only supports images, ART supports images and video.
+        - **Modality:** HEART currently only supports images, ART supports images and video
         - **Data:** Single or three color channel images, of standardized dimensions.
 Specify pixels in range 0-1 or 0-255, matching input data
-        - **Model:** Must be fully differentiable in order to compute gradients.
+        - **Model:** Must be fully differentiable in order to compute gradients

     .. grid-item-card::  Getting started